activeviam/mac/documentation/setting_up/exporting.md

 Within the operation screen, you have the ability to export a report for the entire application - see the following screenshot - or for a selected range of epochs.
-Exporting a range allows to export only the memory required for a given epoch or series of epochs.
-Exporting the whole application helps detecting how much memory is truly retained, often by objects leaking memory.
+Exporting a range allows exporting only the memory required for a given epoch or series of epochs.
+Exporting the whole application helps detect how much memory is truly retained, often by objects leaking memory.

 #### Full Export